Privacy Notice

 • Verifying your identity;

-• Provide you with requested services;
+• Providing you with requested services;

 • For internal quality assurance purposes, voluntary focus groups and member engagement;

-• Manage our risks and operations;
+• Managing our risks and operations;

-• Meet regulatory and legal requirements; and
+• Meeting regulatory and legal requirements; and

 Sharing Your Information